awondip/Calculator-project/Readme.md

 #### Running the project

-1) Clone this project locally
+1) Clone this project locally.

 2) Run this commmands in the command line